 Congratulations on becoming an offer-holder in Politics at The University of Manchester.

 As BA Social Science and BSocSc Politics and International Relations students, you will gain knowledge of significant topics across multiple subject areas.

 Our interdisciplinary nature provides you with the widest range of topics and units possible.

 No matter which course you hold an offer for, you will find a wealth of opportunities waiting for you.

-5th in the UK for Politics and International Studies (THE World University Rankings 2021).
+Top 10 UK university for Politics and International Studies (THE World University Rankings 2022).

 Home of the British Election Study offering exciting opportunities in electoral politics.

 Your next steps